MicrosoftDocs/visualstudio-docs/docs/test/how-to-create-a-recorder-plug-in.md

      The **Enable WebTestRecordPlugins** dialog box displays.

-2. Select the check box for the recorder plug-in and choose OK.
+2. Select the check box for the recorder plug-in and choose **OK**.

      After the Web performance test completes recording, the new recorder plug-in will be executed.